Hi, Paul here, the owner of Symonds Sports Travel!

 7. Watch Live Horse Racing

-The racecourse is set in a scenic location and it’s a fairly simple track to access from the centre of Seoul.
+The racecourse is set in a scenic location and it’s a fairly simple track to access from the center of Seoul.
 It’s a good day out if you are in the city.

 8. Watch a Summer Olympics Event Live in Person